dariol83/ccsds/README.md

 ## ENC/DEC (coming soon)
 A packet identification/encoding/decoding library, which supports basic data types (integer, real, enumeration, CCSDS absolute and relative time formats, strings, octet streams, bit streams).
+Focus on this implementation is on identification and decoding performance.

 # License
 All original source code on this repository is released under the terms and conditions of the Apache License 2.0.
 The source code includes code and resources from other authors, which can be freely obtained from the web.
 To be more specific: